cyber-boost/helix/legal/pp.md

 ### 3.01 Purposes of Processing
 We process information for the following purposes:
 - To provide, maintain, and enhance the Software and related services.
-- To administer licenses, including verifying Small Entity or Commercial Use status as defined in the Symor Software License Agreement.
+- To administer licenses, including verifying Small Entity or Commercial Use status as defined in the Helix Software License Agreement.
 - To process payments and manage financial transactions.
 - To communicate regarding Software updates, support inquiries, or licensing terms.
-- To comply with legal obligations and enforce the Symor Software License Agreement.
+- To comply with legal obligations and enforce the Helix Software License Agreement.
 - To protect the rights, property, and safety of Licensor, Software users, and others.

 ## Article IV - Information Disclosure